SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY

 In fiscal year 2017-18, the SFMTA's Transit Division created the Collision Reduction & Safety Implementation Team.
 This team's primary function is to develop and evaluate mitigating measures after a collision, analyze collision trends, and develop proactive measures to reduce potential future collisions.
 Through a data-driven process, the team has implemented improvements that are expected to reduce future transit collisions.

-While overall Muni collisions have had a slightly increasing long-term trend, capital projects have been successful in reducing collisions on specific corridors, such as the 14 Mission Rapid Project, where collisions have been reduced by nearly 85% since the project was implemented.
+While overall Muni collisions have had increasing long-term trend, capital projects have been successful in reducing collisions on specific corridors, such as the 14 Mission Rapid Project, where collisions have been reduced by nearly 85% since the project was implemented.
 That project is part of Muni Forward, the SFMTA’s program of service changes and transit priority street projects, which includes a series of projects at high-collision intersections aimed at improving safety as well as transit reliability.
 Muni Forward projects are applying best practices in transportation engineering across the system to reduce transit delay and increase safety.
 Improvements such as curb extensions at bus stops will save time for transit riders and avoid the need for buses to pull in-and-out of moving traffic.
 Reducing the frequency of Muni buses pulling in and out of traffic and providing more miles of wider, dedicated transit lanes should reduce collision rates.

 How Performance is Measured

 Data on Muni collisions are reported through the TransitSafe system and calculated as a ratio to every 100,000 vehicle miles traveled, as reported by the Muni asset management database.

 The number displayed on the scorecard page represents a fiscal year average of the values in the chart above.

 - View this metric and others on the SFMTA’s website.

 - See the SFMTA’s Strategic Plan Progress Reports.